emteknetnz/silverstripe-db-query-counter/README.md

   outfile: /path/to/report.txt
 ```

-To help find out what triggered the DB query, this report will include a stack trace of callees, with common core clases such as ORM classes filtered out.
-By default this will be done to a depth of 10, though this is configurable, which can be useful for grouping simliar queries.
+To help find out what triggered the DB query, this report will include a stack trace of callees, with common core classes such as ORM classes filtered out.
+By default this will be done to a depth of 10, though this is configurable, which can be useful for grouping similar queries.
 Note this has no impact on performance, only on what's reported:

 ```yml
 emteknetnz\DBQueryCounter\DBQueryLogger: